act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 - [Technique G124: Adding links at the top of the page to each area of the content][tech g124]

 In order to focus on only on the part of the associated composite rule ([_Bypass blocks of content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
 This is bad practice and should be avoided.

-Each test case contains a link to the second chapter of the book so that each `aside` element is a [block of repeated content][].

 Unless specified, the non-repeated content of each test case is defined by its `<div id="main">` element.